Home/Articles/News

 Frame and Ergonomic Upgrades

 The TS 3 frame is machined from a single solid piece of steel, with deeper undercuts beneath both the trigger guard and beavertail.
 This allows the shooter to seat the hand higher on the grip, reducing muzzle rise per shot.
 A higher grip position directly translates to faster split times in competition.
-For IPSC Optics shooters running major power factor loads, that improvement in recoil management compounds across an entire stage.
+For IPSC Optics shooters, that improvement in recoil management compounds across an entire stage.

 The magwell received a complete overhaul: wider, longer, and with a flared transition that eliminates the stepped ledge of the TS 2.
 The magazine release is now adjustable to five different positions for fast, controlled reloads.
 G10 composite grips replace the previous aluminum panels, with updated geometry and serrations for a firmer hold.
 The redesigned thumb rest sits higher with a steeper profile, eliminating contact between the support thumb and the slide.
 The manual safety matches the 25-degree thumb rest angle for natural support-hand placement.
 Left-handed shooters get a right-side thumb rest available as an accessory, and the manual safety is fully mirrored.